TFQA Logo

 Click on the "Windows" line within the DosBox section of the Download page to download the DOSBOX setup file

-Save the downloaded setup file, e.g., DosBox0.74-win32-installer.exe someplace handy like the desktop
+Save the downloaded setup file, e.g., DosBox0.74-3-win-installer.exe someplace handy like the desktop

 Find the downloaded file wherever you saved it and double click on it to perform the installation, responding to the obvious prompts as it proceeds--this takes only a few seconds.
 (You will probably need administrator privileges to do this, as with other installations.